Deep Squat Exercise: Reverse Sitting Damage with This Move

 3. Drive through your heels: Press firmly through your heels while keeping your entire foot planted.
 This activates your posterior chain and prevents forward weight shifting.

 This rising pattern teaches your body the correct way to move from a low position, which directly transfers to better mechanics when getting up from your desk chair.
-Instead of using momentum and poor posture to stand up, you’ll develop the strength and coordination to rise with perfect alignment.
+Instead of using momentum and poor posture to stand up, you’ll develop the strength and coordination to rise with proper alignment.

 Beginner Modifications